Art Gallery & Museum Lighting

 Lighting is all about culture experience.

 Perception is a unique special function of human beings.
-We can feel the richness of history from an antique, we can experience the elegance from a famous painting.
-All of these perceptions are not coming from the light itself, but the feeling are interrelated with the light.
-Because of the light, the beauty comes out.
+We can feel the history of an ancient antique and experience the elegance of a famous painting.
+All of these perceptions are not coming from the light itself, but the feelings are interrelated with the light.
+Because of the light, the beauty is showcased.
 When the lights are turned off, nothing can be felt.

-Poor lighting always creates poor exhibits to the visitors.
-Whether for a museum or an art gallery, it is important to increase well-known collections, but it is also important to optimize the lighting conditions and enhance the viewing experience, so that the audience could have a better enjoyment of art and culture.
+Improper lighting always creates a poor exhibit experience for the visitors.
+Whether for a museum or an art gallery, it is important to increase well-known collections, but also important to optimize the lighting conditions and enhance the viewing experience so that the audience can enjoy art and culture at it's fullest potential.

-What do we must consider of the lighting to have the best presentation for an exquisite art?
+What must we consider in lighting to have the best presentation for an exquisite art?
 Uniform illumination, proper brightness, and suitable illumination angles, all of these factors could improve the appreciating experiences.
-However, there is the most important factor we should not ignore.
-That is the color reproduction of the illumination source which is the “CRI” we usually use.
-The high CRI light source can accurately reproduce the colors, making the appearance of the artwork more vivid and conveying the best artistic experience to the visitors.
-However, high CRI LEDs which are promoted in the market is always just high value of Ra, which could not be the sufficient evidence to prove the good light quality.
-The best scientific way to distinguish the quality of the light is to evaluate the light at spectral level.
+However, the most important factor is the color reproduction of the illumination source (we primarily use “CRI”).
+The high CRI light source can accurately reproduce the colors, making the appearance of the artwork more vivid and conveying the best artistic experience.
+However, high CRI LEDs are promoted in the market as just a high value of Ra.
+This is not sufficient evidence proving high light quality.
+The best scientific way to distinguish the quality of the lighting is to evaluate the light on spectral level.